Graduateshotline

 For provisional registration with the APAC, the student must apply for an accredited fourth-year program, which will require an extra year of study.

-(Note:For students who have opted for a Psychology major in a BA or BSc program which is not APAC accredited, and want to pursue a career in further research and practice professional psychology may be eligible for entry into a bridging program (approximately 12-18 months duration) which allows you to apply for entry to an accredited 4th-year program.
+(Note:For students who have opted for a Psychology major in a BA or BSc program that is not APAC accredited and want to pursue a career in further research and practice professional psychology may be eligible for entry into a bridging program (approximately 12-18 months duration) which allows students to apply for entry to an accredited 4th-year program.
 Completion of a fourth-year equivalent Graduate Diploma in Psychology allows the student to apply for provisional registration as a psychologist with the APAC and consequently for postgraduate programs.)

 On the other hand, students interested in continuing to work in Psychology-related fields in a professional setting or who want to continue their studies at the postgraduate or doctorate level should instead opt for a Bachelor of Psychology or Psychological Sciences.
 These are considered to be specialist degrees and are better suited for a professional career in clinical psychology or research in the subject.
 These degrees typically last for 4 years and may include choices for specializations and fieldwork.